 This course is intended for students with a variety of interests and majors, particularly - but not limited to - Middle Eastern Studies, Global Studies, and Foreign Affairs or Politics.
 As an English language-taught course, this program is a good opportunity for students who have an interest in the region but who don't necessarily have proficiency in Arabic (though traveling to Jordan is an excellent chance to practice the language for those who do!).
 The course is an approved elective for several Global Studies tracks: Global Development Studies, Global Security & Justice, and Global Studies – Middle East & South Asia.

 Assistant Professor, Department of Middle Eastern & South Asian Languages & Cultures

 Accommodation and Meals

 Students will stay in shared apartments in Amman, with a small kitchen, living room, and bathroom.
-Accommodation is located within a 10-minute walk of the Qasid Institute, where most meetings and classes will be held.
+Classes will be held in living spaces in the accommodation and at the the Qasid Institute, located a 10-minute walk awy.
 Some meals are included; students will be shown where to purchase those that aren't.

 The program includes an overnight camping excursion at a Bedouin site in the mountainous desert of Wadi Rum.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual basis.
 Students with limited mobility or specific medical needs should be aware that the program includes an overnight camping in the desert.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.